Bella Vista Foundation

 Pre-3 Support: Focuses on building resiliency among families facing adversity or trauma by helping parents and caregivers cope with toxic stress.
 Serves pregnant women, mothers, fathers, and primary caregivers of children ages 0-3 from low-income communities in Alameda, Marin, San Francisco, San Mateo, and Santa Clara counties.

-GGS Early Literacy: Promotes children's reading, writing, and comprehension skills in the Bay Area.
+GGS Early Literacy: Promotes children's reading, writing, and comprehension skills in Marin and San Francisco counties.

-GGS Youth Mental Health: Supports culturally specific, trauma-informed youth mental health interventions.
+GGS Youth Mental Health: Supports culturally specific, trauma-informed youth mental health and substance use prevention interventions in Marin and San Francisco counties.

-Watershed Restoration: Focuses on restoration and revitalization of key watershed ecosystems in California (entire Klamath Watershed; in the Sierra Nevada, the Truckee River watershed, Yuba/Bear/American rivers, and the North Fork Feather River watershed) and Oregon (upper Deschutes Basin and upper John Day Basin).
-Priorities include promoting sustainable management of forest and agricultural land, revitalizing streams, and restoring riparian areas.
+Watershed Restoration: Focuses on restoration and revitalisation of key watershed ecosystems in California (entire Klamath Watershed; in the Sierra Nevada, the Truckee River watershed, Yuba/Bear/American rivers, and the North Fork Feather River watershed) and Oregon (upper Deschutes Basin and upper John Day Basin).
+Priorities include promoting sustainable management of forest and agricultural land, revitalising streams, and restoring riparian areas.

 Priority Areas

-• Organizations with leadership and program staff that reflect the communities they serve
+- Organisations with leadership and programme staff that reflect the communities they serve

 Watershed Restoration Priorities:

-• Projects that are part of a cluster of projects in a given watershed involving one or more organizations over time
+- Projects that are part of a cluster of projects in a given watershed involving one or more organisations over time

 What They Don't Fund